barrelstrength/PhpStorm-Live-Templates-Craft-CMS/README.md

 # PhpStorm Live Templates for Craft CMS

-A library of PhpStorm Live Templates for Craft CMS.
+A library of PhpStorm Live Templates for Craft CMS 2.

 The **Craft CMS** Live Templates include various snippets for Craft-specific Twig tags and some other common use cases.
 Best when paired with [Twig - Extended](https://github.com/BarrelStrength/PhpStorm-Live-Templates-Twig-Extended) - a more extensive library of PhpStorm Live Templates for Twig.